These FAQs are based on:

 Can we ask striking teachers to set work in advance?

-Striking teachers cannot be compelled to set work for teachers on the day of the strike.
+Striking teachers can't be compelled to set work for teachers on the day of the strike.
 However, if classes are running as normal, you can ask teachers to consider setting work, and some may choose to do so.

-Rights and pay for striking workers
+Understand rights and pay for striking workers

 Can we ask striking teachers to make up lesson time?